bisdk/sdk/README.md

 ### Time out of Responses

 The gateway responds quite quickly to a request and there are only a few exceptions.
-Sometime it does not respond at all, only a reconnect and retry works then.
+Sometimes it does not respond at all, only a reconnect and retry works then.

 Example (199 x GetTransition):
 2020-01-20T19:23:37.266 INFO: Times (ms): [655, 654, 654, 654, 654, 604, 654, 705, 605, 655, 660, 705, 654, 654, 704, 654, 653, 704, 2917, 652, 703, 653, 653, 653, 704, 704, 653, 652, 703, 653, 653, 653, 653, 652, 653, 652, 653, 652, 653, 652, 652, 655, 652, 652, 653, 652, 652, 655, 603, 652, 653, 602, 652, 652, 653, 652, 653, 652, 602, 653, 652, 653, 652, 656, 602, 652, 653, 602, 652, 603, 652, 602, 602, 602, 653, 653, 602, 602, 703, 652, 652, 702, 703, 652, 653, 702, 653, 702, 703, 652, 652, 702, 703, 652, 702, 703, 652, 652, 703, 652, 702, 652, 652, 653, 652, 651, 653, 652, 702, 652, 651, 651, 652, 702, 652, 652, 652, 657, 702, 652, 702, 702, 652, 702, 657, 1103, 653, 652, 5947, 652, 652, 651, 602, 654, 658, 652, 702, 652, 652, 706, 652, 652, 702, 652, 652, 652, 703, 652, 652, 703, 652, 652, 652, 652, 652, 652, 653, 1102, 652, 657, 652, 652, 653, 601, 652, 602, 652, 652, 602, 652, 652, 652, 652, 652, 652, 652, 652, 653, 652, 652, 652, 652, 602, 652, 652, 652, 653, 652, 652, 602, 652, 652, 602, 652, 652, 652, 602, 652, 652, 602]